ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </ul>
 <div style="height: 20px;"></div>

-<p>Expanding on this, we often categorize planets based on known objects in our Solar System, which is a form of heliocentrism.
-We classify planets according to our historical observations and local understanding, rather than their fundamental qualities.
-For instance, is there a fundamental astronomical difference between a Sub-Neptune and a Super-Neptune aside from their size relative to Neptune?
-There is scientific reason to question the validity of these classifications.</p>
+<p>Expanding on this, it's clear that we tend to designate mass and radius-based categorizations of planets based on our own Solar System rather than the fundamental qualities of planets.
+It's essentially a form of <a href="https://www.britannica.com/science/heliocentrism">heliocentrim</a>.
+Is there a fundamental difference between a Sub-Neptune and a Super-Neptune aside from their size relative to Neptune?
+What warrants defining planets thousands of light years from our Solar System in terms of Neptune?
+The same can be asked for any other category.</p>

-<p>Considering this, a machine learning classification algorithm may struggle to accurately categorize groups when the categories themselves are not based on the fundamental qualities of the members.
+<p>Considering this, a machine learning classification algorithm may struggle to accurately categorize groups when the categories themselves are not based on the fundamental characteristics of the members.
 I do believe that this is most likely what's occurred here.</p>

 <div style="height: 20px;"></div>